andykoswara/adme_tox/README.md

 from adme_utils import *
 ```

-We then inialize starting parameters, including directories, labels, and load options.
+We then inialize starting parameters, including directories, labels, and load options:

 ```ruby
 ## initial params